 Below you will find some of our most frequently asked questions regarding summer orientation programs for new students to AU.
 If you cannot find an answer to your question, please contact our office.
 Please do not hesitate to contact the Office of Orientation via our phone (202-885-3303) or by email (Orientation@american.edu)

 Attending Eagle Summit is a great way to navigate campus, connect with your peers, and learn ways to make your transition to college successful!
-Last year more than 94% of first-year students attended Eagle Summit!
+Last year, a large majority of first-year students attended Eagle Summit!

 At Eagle Summit we focus on time spent in small groups led by Orientation Leaders, to help students establish connections.
 We also introduce attendees to various campus resources, and highlight the many facets of being a part of the AU community.

 Each summer Eagle Summit session offers a similar experience.
 Since students register for classes outside of orientation there is no direct advantage for registering for earlier sessions as opposed to later ones.
-However, the summer Eagle Summit sessions include an overnight experience and are completed prior to move-in, while the fall Eagle Summit sessions are one-day programs and happen during Welcome Week.
+However, the summer Eagle Summit sessions include an overnight experience and are completed prior to move-in, while the fall Eagle Summit sessions are one-day programs and happen during All American Welcome.